nicholaswmin/fsm/README.md

 - If `state:closed` & `transition:coin` is triggered, set `state:opened`
 - If `state:opened` & `transition:push` is triggered, set `state:closed`

-The initial state is set as the 1st `state` row.
+The initial state is set as the 1st row from `states`.

+> formally called a [state-transition table][stt],
+> but that's too long, so we'll call it `states` in these docs.

 ## Transition methods